microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/rootDirs.md

 ---
 display: "Root Dirs"
-oneline: "Set multiple root directories"
+oneline: "Treat multiple folders as one when resolving modules."
 ---

 Using `rootDirs`, you can inform the compiler that there are many "virtual" directories acting as a single root.